SAP-samples/teched2025-AD165/exercises/ex5/README.md

-## Exercise 5.2 Access SAP Build Work Zone on a mobile device
+## Exercise 5.3 Access SAP Build Work Zone on a mobile device

-In this exercise you will ...

-### Exercise 2.4 Onboard SAP Mobile Start

 The exposed content can not only be accessed from a desktop browser but also using the native mobile app *SAP Mobile Start*.